Content Creator For Impact Volunteering in Italy - Rome

 Stay at an eco-friendly lodge not far from Vatican City

 What to expect and how you'll make an impact

-As a Creative Technologies volunteer with experience in the digital and marketing sector, you can help these NGOs increase their reach and exposure, develop websites, design marketing material, capture film and video of their activities and create social media campaigns.
+As a Content Creator For Impact volunteer with experience in the digital and marketing sector, you can help these NGOs increase their reach and exposure, develop websites, design marketing material, capture film and video of their activities and create social media campaigns.
 This is all done while also expanding your own portfolio and learning more about the social and environmental issues facing Rome.

-Volunteers with a range of skills can assist on the Creative Technologies project:
+Volunteers with a range of skills can assist on the Content Creator For Impact project:

 - Experienced website developers can help create or update websites incorporating relevant content and media to support charitable initiatives